 Co-wrote an article with friend and colleague Brian Poulter that has been published in the current issue of Teaching Journalism & Mass Communication.
 This evolved from a workshop we presented at several conferences on ways to improve writing skills by employing photographic approaches.
 Check it out.

 Sports journalism should include far more than game reports, reviews, columns and the occasional profile.
 The best sections address important issues related to sports.

 Title IX is one of the most significant issues on college campuses, but it is a topic that is rarely reported in college media, which is a shame since the data is out there.
 So I’m always impressed when I find solid stories like this one by the Badger Herald’s Anne Blackbourn and this one by several writers at the Amherst Student.

 Let’s look at some ways to develop a story using a database.
 In this case, I’ll address Title IX.

 Sorry if you missed out on the best sports journalism training for college students this past weekend.
 But there’s always next year when we roll out another impressive three-day conference in Nashville.
-We just completed the fourth annual CMI Sports … Continue reading

 Anybody who works as a journalist realizes there are essentially two kinds of stories – those that either pass or fail, that either inform and/or entertain readers fully or that lack depth, sources, context, skill.
 Anybody who teaches journalism realizes we can’t really grade in this manner.
 To that end, I typically create rubrics for courses that address advanced reporting, sports writing and feature writing in order to offer more specific instruction on how to improve.
 Rubrics can remind students on the elements included in good journalism.